ramiyaari/simode/inst/joss/paper.md

 R> names(x0) <- vars
 ```

 The following code solves the model and generates observations according to the statistical model defined in equation (2), where the distribution of the measurement error is Gaussian with standard deviation of $0.05$.
-It uses the  'solve\_ode' in ``simode`` that wraps the 'ode' function of ``deSolve`` package [@deSolve] and accepts symbolic objects:
+It uses 'solve\_ode' in ``simode`` that wraps the 'ode' function of ``deSolve`` package [@deSolve] and accepts symbolic objects:
 ```
 R> library("simode")
 R> set.seed(1000)